William Shatner: 2010–present: a miscellany of projects

-In 2025, Shatner will receive a Special Lifetime Achievement Saturn Award.
+In 2025, Shatner received a Special Lifetime Achievement Saturn Award.

 Career as a recording artist

 The Transformed Man and other albums

 Shatner made his recording debut in 1968, with the release of an album titled The Transformed Man.
 It offered readings from classic plays followed by dramatically inflected recitations of the texts of thematically related popular songs, both set against a background of instrumental accompaniment.
 Among the hits that Shatner covered were Bob Dylan's "Mr. Tambourine Man" and the Lennon–McCartney song "Lucy in the Sky with Diamonds."
 Shatner would stay loyal to his idiosyncratic, talk-singing style from this album throughout his recording career.

 In 1977, a performance that Shatner had given during a tour in 1971 was released on a Lemli Records double album, William Shatner Live.
 The LPs' bill of fare included him reminiscing about his work on Star Trek and reading excerpts from Edmond Rostand's Cyrano de Bergerac, H. G. Wells's The War of the Worlds and Bertolt Brecht's Galileo.
 A year later, the recording was reissued by another company, again as a double LP, now titled William Shatner Live: Captain of the Starship.
 Devoid of Star Trek branding because of licensing restrictions, the album's sleeve was decorated with a photograph of Shatner brandishing an upturned camera tripod in the style of Jim Kirk going into battle with a phaser rifle.

 Shatner's second studio album did not materialize until over 30 years after his first: Has Been was released in October 2004.
 Produced by Ben Folds, it included a number of songs co-written with Folds and arranged by him, as well as a cover of the Pulp hit "Common People" performed with Joe Jackson.
 Seeking Major Tom followed in October 2011.
 Initially announced by Shatner under that title on February 4, it was later promoted by him as Searching for Major Tom before reverting to the name that he had given it originally.
 Shatner's colleagues on the project included several notable musicians: the country star Brad Paisley, Zakk Wylde of Black Label Society, Peter Frampton, Brian May of Queen, Steve Howe from Yes, John Wetton from King Crimson and Asia, Ritchie Blackmore from Deep Purple, Alan Parsons and Bootsy Collins of Parliament-Funkadelic.
 Astronautically themed and with a general flavour of heavy metal, the album featured covers of Pink Floyd's "Learning to Fly", David Bowie's "Space Oddity" and Queen's "Bohemian Rhapsody".